Instacart says its grocery delivery will survive Amazon’s ‘war on every supermarket’

 - Dramatic video shows Boeing’s two new flight-test airplanes showing off WATCH

 “From the beginning, we’ve been committed to helping grocers compete online,” the startup said in a statement late Friday.
-“That’s more important than ever given Amazon just declared war on every supermarket and corner store in America.”
+“That’s more important than ever, given Amazon just declared war on every supermarket and corner store in America.”

-Besides, Instacart continued, Whole Foods brings in less than 10 percent of the startup’s revenue, and that is “declining” as Instacart adds more clients.
+Besides, Instacart continued, Whole Foods brings in less than 10 percent of the startup’s revenue, and that amount is “declining” as Instacart adds more clients.
 The startup delivers from about 160 retailers today.

 Amazon has its own grocery delivery service, and some think that could make Instacart irrelevant in the Whole Foods operation.
-But the startup has had widespread success in attracting Millennial shoppers, something Amazon sometimes struggled to do with its online-only Fresh delivery.
+But the startup has had widespread success in attracting Millennial shoppers, which Amazon has sometimes struggled to do with its online-only Fresh delivery.

 Amazon’s acquisition of Whole Foods is expected to close by the end of the year.